In Depth Patient Reports - default

 - Roxithromycin (Rulid)

 These antibiotics are effective against atypical bacteria such as mycoplasma and chlamydia.
 All but erythromycin are effective against H. influenzae.
 Macrolides and azalides are also used in some cases for S. pneumoniae and M. catarrhalis, but there is increasing bacterial resistance to these medicines.
 One National Institute of Health (NIH) funded trial showed that daily azithromycin (plus usual treatment) reduced the frequency of COPD exacerbations and improved quality of life.
 However, mild hearing loss was more common in patients taking azithromycin, and long-term use may not be suitable for patients at risk of heart rhythm disturbances.
 The implications of these results for practice are still not known.
+However, macrolides are the only class of antibiotics that have been shown to reduce exacerbations with chronic use, irrespective of respiratory cultures.

 Tetracyclines inhibit the growth of bacteria.
 They include doxycycline, tetracycline, and minocycline.
 They can be effective against S. pneumoniae and M. catarrhalis, but bacteria that are resistant to penicillin are also often resistant to doxycycline.
 The side effects of tetracyclines include skin reactions to sunlight, burning in the throat, and tooth discoloration.